Respite care gives caregivers longer breaks

 What is respite care?

-Why would caregivers use respite care services?
+Why use respite care services?

 - You’re getting completely burned out and desperately need a break from caregiving.